bjzhang/bjzhang.github.io/_posts/2016/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

----
-layout: post
-title: How to find out a definition of a syscall or libc function
+# How to find out a definition of a syscall or libc function
-categories: [Linux]
-tags: [kernel, glibc, syscall]
----

 This is a quick guide for finding out the definition of library function, syscall wrapper and definition.
 Wrote for my colleague who ask me the definition of sched_yield in glibc.
 I will also mention how to find out the definition of readdir(library function).